ahmedhem/AlgoGraph/Plans/spring_5 (in_progress)/Plan.md

 -----
 ## representing a graph :

 - create positions for the graph
+- visualize the graph as a grid of n*n (n is equal to the maximum number of nodes in a certain depth)
+-